kuwaitandme/site/INSTALL.md

 The preferred operating system for installing is any Unix based system so mostly Linux and OS X. Windows should also be supported but it has not been tested.

 ## 0. Quick Start
-If you don't want to read through all of the steps below, then we recommend simply running our pre-built install script to setup things up for you.
+If you don't want to read through all of the steps below, then we recommend simply setting up the project environment using [Vagrant](https://www.vagrantup.com/).

-    sh etc/setup.sh
+    vagrant init enamakel/kuwaitandme; vagrant up --provider virtualbox

-If the script fails, then we recommend following the instructions, step by step.
+If vagrant fails, then we recommend following the instructions, step by step.

 ## 1. Fulfill Dependencies